Barbara Goleman Senior High School: Overcrowding

 Beginning in the early 2000s, the school suffered from overcrowding due to a population explosion in the area.
 The school's population during the 2001-2002 school years surpassed 5,000; this was 1,000 more students than the school's official capacity of 4,015.
 Goleman's population problems have been alleviated thanks to the creation of nearby Hialeah Gardens High School.
 The school population now stands under 1,500, in contrast to the situation several years ago when it was near 4,500.

-Notable Alumni

-Goleman high school has produced some locally well-known sports athletes, actors, and successful entrepreneurs.
-Notable alumni include basketball players Jonathan Aranda, Charles Cordova, Louis “Open Lay” Dacodiey, and Bryant Noriega, Olympic runner Bobby Cordova, soccer player Juan Mojica, and Olympic swimmer Cristian Peña.
+Title Winning E-Sports Team

+The Gaming Gators e-sports team was first petitioned for in the 2020/2021 academic school year; It was heavily supported and would be officially established in the following (2021/2022) academic school year.
+Within only a few weeks, the reported member count was over 300, however due to size and budget restraints, only 10 selected members can be registered for tournaments.
+The team competes in games including many games in the Call of Duty franchise and Fortnite.

+Titles

+The Gaming Gators have been extremely successful.
+The team has won, as of April 2024, over 60 tournament titles, the most of any school in the county.
+The most notable titles include: